Impact

 Risk and Exploitability

 The attack vector is implied to be remote over the network, as the endpoint is publicly exposed and requires no credentials.
 Because the vulnerability is unauthenticated, any entity with network reach to the service can abuse it, making the exploitation likelihood high from the attacker's perspective.
-The Exploit Prediction Scoring System (EPSS) score is not provided, and the vulnerability is not listed in CISA’s KEV catalog, yet the lack of safeguards and the destructive nature of the flaw warrant treating it as a high‑severity exposure.
+The CVSS score of 9.1 indicates severe impact, and the EPSS score shown as < 1% suggests a low overall probability of exploitation.
+Although the flaw is not recorded in CISA’s KEV catalog, the lack of safeguards combined with the destructive nature of the vulnerability warrants treating it as a high‑severity exposure.

 OpenCVE Enrichment